northka/exposure/README.md

 ====
 [中文](./README_CN.md)

-This is a widget that can automatically monitor whether the child widget is exposed
+This is a widget that can automatically monitor whether the child widget is exposed.

 When the child widget is found in the window viewport, it begin detecting.

 When stay time exceeds the exposure time condition (default is 0.5s) and the exposure area is greater than the visibility fraction condition (default 50%),It will trigger the exposure callback and record the Key value in a queue (the default is to store up to 100 keys).

-When encounter the same key in the queue, it won't detect
+When encounter the same key in the queue, it won't detect.

 install
 ----
-Add this to your package's pubspec.yaml file
+Add this to your package's pubspec.yaml file.
 ```yaml
 dependencies:
   exposure: ^1.0.3